WebAssembly/module-linking/proposals/module-types/Explainer.md

 * New `module` and `instance` cases are added to [`importdesc`], referencing module and instance type definitions in the type section.
-* A new `module` section is added which contains a sequence of either module definitions or `alias` definitions (of parents' modules).
-In terms of the binary format, a nested module definition has the same binary format as a non-nested `.wasm` module.
-Thus, the [`module`] binary format production becomes recursive.
+* A new `module` section is added which contains a sequence of either module definitions or `alias` definitions.
-* A new `instance` section is added which contains a sequence of instance definitions.
+* A new `instance` section is added which contains a sequence of either instance definitions or `alias` definitions.
 * New `module` and `instance` cases are added to [`exportdesc`].